pathfindertools/pl-launchpad/content/pages/index.md

     headline: Build
     subhead: ''
     body: >
-      Have impact creating the next generation of the internet from the start by diving deep into our protocol suite and creating a web3 project in your first 6 weeks of onboarding.
+      Helo create the next generation of the internet with a deep dive into our protocol suite and a web3 project in the onboarding program
     _template: feature
   - style:
       alignment: 'flex-row-reverse text-left items-center items-start-vertical '